Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     original signal

--   *naturalness* describes how natural an artificial speech source sounds, often used as a last resort, when no other adjective feels suitable, then we can see that "*It sounds aunnatural"*.
+-   *naturalness* describes how natural an artificial speech source sounds, often used as a last resort when no other adjective feels suitable, then we can see that "*It sounds unnatural"*.

 -   *acoustic distance* or how near or far the far-end speaker is perceived to be, which is closely related to the amount of reverberation the signal has (and how much delay the communication path has)

-Note that we can also think of intelligibility and listening effort as separate aspects of sound quality.
+Note that we can also think of intelligibility and listening efforts as separate aspects of sound quality.
 That is, we can perceive noisiness and distortions, but still not be annoyed by the quality at all and be able to listen to the sound effortlessly.
-Listening effort is usually a prerequisite for loss of intelligibility; if we have to listen carefully than it is exhausting in the long run.
-Quality, effort and intelligibility are, in this sense, addressing different quality levels, where intelligibility is an issue only at very bad quality, effort in the middle range whereas quality is always relevant (see figure on the right).
+Listening effort is usually a prerequisite for loss of intelligibility; if we have to listen carefully then it is exhausting in the long run.
+Quality, effort and intelligibility is, in this sense, addressing different quality levels, where intelligibility is an issue only at very bad quality, effort in the middle range, whereas quality is always relevant (see figure on the right).

 ### Interaction quality